gabrielmfern/intricate/README.md

 ```

 For our Model to be able to actually do computations, we need to pass the OpenCL state
-into the `init` method inside of the Model as follows:
+into the `init` method inside the Model as follows:

 ```rust
 xor_model.init(&opencl_state).unwrap();